Valen7440/JS-BallsDex/data/README.md

 # Folder Data
-This folder is necessary because we need to store the data from the Dex balls.
+This folder is required for data creation.